Japooter/Data402_JSON_and_APIs/README.md

 ## JSON answers

-JSON notes:
 JSON stands for JavaScript Object Notation.
 It allows for easy reading and write for humans and is a text format that is completely language independent.
 It is therefore great for the concept of data-interchange, to allow data to go from one programming language to another (https://www.json.org/json-en.html).
 This means JSON can be used in data exchange, typically in web applications. (https://www.spiceworks.com/tech/devops/articles/what-is-json/)

 JSON has two main structures that it uses: A collection of name/value pairs (also known as key/value pairs in Python with dictionaries) and an ordered list of values (lists).